asdf-format/asdf/docs/asdf/extending/converters.rst

 Additionally, the Converter interface includes a method that must be implemented when some logic is required to select the tag to assign to a ``to_yaml_tree`` result:

-`Converter.select_tag` - a method that accepts a complex Python object and a list candidate tags and returns the tag that should be used to serialize the object.
+``Converter.select_tag`` - an optional method that accepts a complex Python object and a list candidate tags and returns the tag that should be used to serialize the object.

 A simple example